Robust Distributed Control Beyond Quadratic Invariance: Application to Platooning

-As discussed in Section~\ref{sub:connection}, it is possible to evaluate the precision of the upper bounds on $J^\star$ by computing lower bounds on $J^\star$ based on QI subspaces which are supersets of $\mathbfcal{S}$.
-Let us then consider the information relaxation based on additional communication proposed in our work \cite{furieri2017value}.
+In order to evaluate the precision of the upper bounds on $J^\star$ we computed a lower bound on $J^\star$ based on assuming that additional delayed communication is available as proposed in our work \cite{furieri2017value}.
 It can be verified that a QI subspace which is a superset of $\mathbfcal{S}$ is obtained if vehicles propagate the information to the single vehicle following it.
-Using this information relaxation we obtained the lower bound ${\underline{J}=119.37}$ on $J^\star$.
-We can thus state that the feasible control policy computed using our approach is $\frac{\overline{J}_{\text{GSS}}-\underline{J}}{\underline{J}}=6\%$ sub-optimal in the worst case where $J^\star=\underline{J}$.

-All the instances of Problem~2 that we considered were solved with GUROBI \cite{gurobi}, called through MATLAB \cite{MATLAB} via YALMIP \cite{YALMIP}, on a computer equipped with a 16GB RAM and a 4.2 GHz quad-core Intel i7 processor.
-The resulting trajectories corresponding to $\overline{J}_{\text{GSS}}$ and $\underline{J}$ are reported in Figure \ref{fig:masses}.
+Using this information relaxation we obtained the lower bound ${\underline{J}=119.6777}$ on $J^\star$.
+We can thus state that the feasible control policy computed using our approach is $\frac{\bar{J}_{\text{GSS}}-\underline{J}}{\underline{J}}=3.4\%$ suboptimal in the worst case where $J^\star=\underline{J}$. ~ All the instances of Problem~2 that we considered were solved with MOSEK \cite{andersen2000mosek}, called through MATLAB \cite{MATLAB} via YALMIP \cite{YALMIP}, on a computer equipped with a 16GB RAM and a 4.2 GHz quad-core Intel i7 processor.
+Computing the upper bound $\bar{J}_{\text{GSS}}$ required $2.1874\si{\second}$ of solver time.
+The simulation results are shown in Figure \ref{fig:masses}.